Rezacs/Fifa/src/main/java/Unipi/Fifa/controllers/UserNodeController.java.md

 ### 4.12. `unfollowPlayer`

-This method allows a logged-in user to unfollow a player.
+This method allows a logged-in userNode to unfollow a player.
 It uses the `userService.unfollowPlayer` method and returns a confirmation message.

 ```java
 @DeleteMapping("UnfollowPlayer")